jbristowe/writing/the-gold-standard-in-dotnet-development.md

 * Node Module dependency management | All of what Angular/React need are referenced and managed
 * Webpack integration is built-in | Does bundling, minification and TypeScript compilation

-### Telerik UI for Web
+### Telerik and Kendo UI for Web

 As you can see, modern ASP.NET comes in variety of flavors - developers can mix/match server side C# with client-side JavaScript.
 One thing stays true though - web apps need polished UI to stand out and developers should not reinvent the wheel.
-Telerik offers various UI suites for lighting up your web apps, no matter how you build them:
+Progress offers various UI suites for lighting up your web apps, no matter how you build them:

 * [Telerik UI for ASP.NET AJAX](https://telerik.com/aspnet-ajax) - for WebForms apps
 * [Telerik UI for ASP.NET MVC](https://telerik.com/aspnet-mvc) - for traditional MVC web apps
 * [Telerik UI for ASP.NET Core](https://telerik.com/aspnet-core-ui) - support for ASP.NET Core and TagHelpers
 * [Kendo UI for jQuery](https://telerik.com/kendo-ui) - UI widgets for jQuery-based web apps
-* [Kendo UI for Angular](https://telerik.com/kendo-angular-ui) - UI components for Angular-based web apps
+* [Kendo UI with support for Angular](https://telerik.com/kendo-angular-ui) - UI components for Angular-based web apps
-* [Kendo UI for React](https://telerik.com/kendo-react-ui) - UI components for React-based web apps
+* [Kendo UI with support for React](https://telerik.com/kendo-react-ui) - UI components for React-based web apps
-* [Kendo UI for Vue](https://telerik.com/kendo-vue-ui) - UI components for Vue-based web apps
+* [Kendo UI with support for Vue](https://telerik.com/kendo-vue-ui) - UI components for Vue-based web apps

 ## Better Mobile Apps with Xamarin

 Congratulations!
 You have picked Xamarin to build your next cross-platform mobile app.
 You get to reuse your existing skills in C#/XAML and build a truly native cross-platform app from a single code base.
 For .NET developers, Xamarin has almost single-handedly democratized cross-platform development - you can target apps running on just about every platform and every device.

-All Xamarin apps - Xamarin.iOS/Android and Xamarin.Forms work with .NET Standard libraries.
-Xamarin developers should look to abstract out any code that be shared - and this is best done as a .NET Standard library for maximum portability.
-The dream of re-using code between Xamarin and other .NET apps is a reality - thanks to the common API platform offered by .NET Standard.
+All Xamarin apps - Xamarin.iOS/Android and Xamarin.Forms - work with .NET Standard libraries.
+Xamarin developers should look to abstract out any code that be shared and this is best done as a .NET Standard library for maximum portability.
+The dream of re-using code between Xamarin and other .NET apps is a reality, thanks to the common API platform offered by .NET Standard.
 Needless to say, .NET Standard libraries can be created from scratch in Visual Studio, Visual Studio for Mac or CLI:

 ![](https://i.imgur.com/946nMYC.png)

 ![](https://i.imgur.com/Gihrkn2.png)

-Any .NET Standard library can be consumed inside Xamarin apps - be it directly from NuGet or through 3rd party sources.
-Developers can use .NET Standard dependencies in their Xamarin apps out of the box - no changes to existing dependencies required.
+Any .NET Standard library can be consumed inside Xamarin apps; be it directly from NuGet or through 3rd party sources.
+Developers can use .NET Standard dependencies in their Xamarin apps with no changes to existing dependencies required.
 In fact, the recent Xamarin.Forms 2.4.0 stable release has full support for .NET Standard 2.0.
 Good times ahead for Xamarin developers trying to share code across platforms.

 ### Telerik UI for Xamarin